abrar-khan-alvi/The-Messiah/README.md

 3. Compile and run the game.

 ## Gameplay
-The Adventure Game is a text-based interactive story where players make choices to navigate through different scenarios.
-Each decision impacts the outcome of the game, leading to multiple possible endings.
-Explore diverse landscapes, solve puzzles, and make strategic choices to progress through the narrative.
+The Adventure Game is a interactive story where players have to fight with the enemies and save the world.There are three levels and each level the enemies increase their power.